This blog post was featured on the official Frankfurt Tourism site.

 1. Deutsches Filmmuseum

 The Film Museum in Frankfurt is sleek, modern and takes you on a fascinating in-depth journey through the history of filmmaking.
 It also happens to have a charming in-house cinema of its own that offers a diverse selection of noteworthy films in various languages, including English.
-I still remember the summer evenings spent enjoying screenings of ‘The Hours’ and ‘Strangers on a Train’ here.
+I still reminisce about summer evenings spent enjoying screenings of ‘The Hours’ and ‘Strangers on a Train’ here.

 Museum Timings: Tue – Sun 10 am – 6 pm | Wed 10 am – 8 pm | Mon closed